-Join: Generation Study Abroad Commitments will be accepted on a rolling basis throughout the initiative.
+Join: The next deadline to join Generation Study Abroad is May 1, 2015.
 Join now to access this growing network and take advantage of the resources available to our partners.

-Please submit a Letter of Commitment (85 KB, Word) to email@example.com.
+Please submit a Letter of Commitment (274 KB, DOC) to email@example.com.

 Current institutional partners pledge to undertake ambitious actions to reach their goals of doubling or in some cases tripling the numbers of student studying abroad.
 More than half of the U.S. colleges and universities who have joined are leveraging their participation in Generation Study Abroad to secure new study abroad scholarship funding from their own institutions and from outside donors.